The next time we meet

 Everyone has problems.
 No life runs smooth.
 But some are hit harder than others, but that’s OK as long as you’re not damaged from their fragments, but when I read what Chantelle had written, her story, only a page long, I felt a star had been shattered and I was to blame.
 The second I read that piece my glasses came off.

 But that’s me all over, too down on my own shit to ever look around, or back, at what’s going on for others, my life really fucking paradise to theirs.
-Maybe that’s the reason why, that you can compost your own past and turn into into words, but really you’ve got your head stuck in decomposing shit and ignoring the garden.
+Maybe that’s the reason why that you can compost your own past and turn it into words, but really you’ve got your head stuck in decomposing shit and ignoring the garden.

-But one thing I’m good at, getting better at, is being brave in this world, to say sorry, to ask why, even to be angry, to kick back, to fight even when I’m wrong.
+But one thing I’m good at, getting better at, is being brave in this world, saying sorry, asking why, even being angry, kicking back, fighting even when I’m wrong.
 The other day some major player in the outdoor business complained that they were not as successful as I’d made out in a blog by offering to send me their accounts.
-At one time I’d have felt terrible about upsetting someone, sent back a grovelling apology, let the guilt hang round my neck, but not so much now.
-Instead of an apology my reply was basically a ‘Why the fuck are you NOT making a shit ton of money, you should be ashamed’.
+At one time I’d have felt terrible about upsetting someone, sent back a grovelling apology, let the guilt hang around my neck, but not so much now.
+Instead of an apology, my reply was basically a ‘Why the fuck are you NOT making a shit ton of money, you should be ashamed’.
 Was I right?
 Who cares, but it’s better to have egg on your shoes than creep around on eggs shells.

 One about that job at the Notting Hill Housing Trust stuck with me.
-It was that old clothes had a six week cycle, starting in the fancy shop for two weeks, the unsold down to the medium shop, then ending up at the pound shop.
-After six weeks the rag man came and had black bin bag of clothes for £1.
-Unless you’re careful life can end up feeling a lot like that, all your dreams and ambitions, bright and full of joy and colour one day seemingly worth almost nothing the next, life naught but rags.
+It was that old clothes had a six-week cycle, starting in the fancy shop for two weeks, the unsold down to the medium shop, then ending up at the pound shop.
+After six weeks the ragman came and had a black bin bag of clothes for £1.
+Unless your careful life can end up feeling a lot like that, all your dreams and ambitions, bright and full of joy and colour one day seemingly worth almost nothing the next, life nought but rags.